 - Local, municipal, county, and state regulations vary on the licenses and permits that you will need to operate a Bakery.
 For example, you may need city and county occupational licenses and a city food-handlers’ license.
 You pay these fees to governmental authorities, when incurred, before opening for business.

 - Professional fees payable to your architect, attorney, and other professionals will vary depending on the location of your Bakery and the complexity of the services requested.

 - For the initial training, you will need to arrange transportation, lodging, food, and incidental expenses for you and your designated management employees.
 You also must pay the salaries and benefits of your designated management employees.

-- This item includes smallwares (i.e. pots, pans, spatulas, colanders, and similar items) and your initial inventory of food and paper products.
+- This item includes a marketing opening kit for Full Bakeries and your initial inventory of food and paper products.

 - The franchisor estimates that the range given will be sufficient to cover a supply of food and paper products for 1 to 2 weeks of Bakery operations.

-- You must obtain and maintain during the term of your Franchise Agreement, at your expense, a comprehensive business insurance program, including property, commercial general liability, automobile liability, business property, umbrella, employment practices liability, and workers’ compensation insurance.
+- You must obtain and maintain during the term of your Franchise Agreement, at your expense, a comprehensive business insurance program, including property, commercial general liability, automobile liability, business property, umbrella, workers’ compensation, and (if you serve alcohol) dram shop liability insurance.